mdonahue-godaddy/k6-web-dashboard-example/README.md

 ### Assumptions

-This document assumes a certain set of commonly used tools such as git, make, and go have already been installed.
+This document assumes a certain set of commonly used tools such as npm, git, make, go, and homebrew(MacOS) have already been installed.

 ### MacOS:

-    brew install tsc
-    brew install k6

-    npm install @types/node
-    npm install @types/k6

-    go install go.k6.io/xk6/cmd/xk6@latest
+    make 4macos

 ## Running